autonomousEnterprises/AwesomeEcosystem/contributing.md

 ## Contribution Rewards

-By making a Pull Request, please leave your **Polygon Network Address** in the *Pull Request Comment Section*, so you can get rewarded with ELABS Token in the next Round.
+By making a Pull Request, please leave your **Polygon Network Address** in the *Pull Request Comment Section*, so you can get rewarded with ELABS Token in the next Round (limited rounds for 2021), if request is accepted.
+> ***Please keep in mind we only can reward the work on THIS REPOSITORY (https://github.com/AwesomeEcosystem/AwesomeEcosystem) and NOT for other maintainers***

 The Format should looks like this because of automations: